-What it says on the tin – a bunch of young residents of the Bronx have to protect their community from some vampires.
-Airy, fun, and very aware of its influences, Oz Rodriguez’s comedy-horror distills the energy of ’80s movie The Lost Boys, and combines that with modern social commentary on gentrification.
+What it says on the tin: a bunch of young residents of the Bronx have to protect their community from some vampires.
+Airy, fun, and very aware of its influences, Oz Rodriguez’s comedy-horror distills the energy of one of the best ’80s movies, The Lost Boys, and combines that with modern social commentary on gentrification.

-While petitioning for a local to be kept open, three friends, Miguel, Bobby, and Luis, discover some vampiric creatures are prowling their neighbourhood.
-They decide to do what any sensible kids would do — watch Blade, and then go vampire hunting.
-Charming and often hilarious, Vampires vs The Bronx is the kind of vampire movie watch that’ll remind you of stumbling on a gem at the old video store.
+While petitioning for a local to be kept open, three friends, Miguel, Bobby, and Luis discover some vampiric creatures prowling their neighborhood.
+They decide to do what any sensible kids would do — watch Blade and then go vampire hunting.
+Charming and often hilarious, Vampires vs The Bronx is up there with the best vampire movies that’ll remind you of stumbling on a gem at the old video store.

-The film relies on its character interactions, and focuses on Josef’s pushing of personal boundaries, and his increasing aura of hostility as the plot moves forward.
-Creep is a short watch, being only 77 minutes long, but that’s why it works.
-It never overstays its welcome or pretends to be a grand in-depth narrative.
+The film relies on its character interactions and focuses on Josef’s pushing of personal boundaries and his increasing hostility as the plot moves forward.
+Creep is short at only 77 minutes long, but that’s why it works; it never overstays its welcome or pretends to be a grand, in-depth narrative.

 We know what is going to happen from the get-go, but it’s seeing the journey to that expected violent climax which is morbidly fascinating, and what makes Creep a frighteningly memorable flick.

-Telling the story of Joon-woo, the film centres around his time alone in his family’s apartment during a mysterious infectious outbreak that causes those afflicted to crave fresh human flesh.
+Telling the story of Joon-woo, the film centers around his time alone in his family’s apartment during a mysterious infectious outbreak that causes those afflicted to crave fresh human flesh.

-There are some moments of the writing being predictable and character choices feeling forced.
+There are some moments in the writing that are predictable, and character choices feeling forced.
 But despite this, #Alive is still wildly entertaining.
-It manages to focus on the basic instinct and emotions of human fear, and weirdly, as it shows loneliness, and the frantic hoarding of basic supplies, it feels somewhat relatable after the events of Covid-19.
+It manages to focus on the basic instinct and emotions of human fear, and weirdly, as it shows loneliness and the frantic hoarding of basic supplies, it feels somewhat relatable after COVID-19.

 And there you have it guys and ghouls, the best horror movies that Netflix has to offer.
-However, we all know that Netflix likes to keep us on our toes with fresh new releases.
-Be sure to keep up to date with our guide for any spooky streaming updates, and check out the best horror series.
+However, we all know that Netflix likes to keep us on our toes with fresh new releases, so take note of everything new on Netflix this month.
+And you can always use our secret Netflix codes to jump straight to the goodies.